physcrf/physcrf.github.io/abbrev/README.md

 ## Collections of Journal Abbreviations

-This page is based on http://www.rci.rutgers.edu/~longhu/ChemJournalAbbreviation_Hu.htm For a simple Common Lisp bibtex parser, see [bib](https://github.com/physcrf/bib)
+For a simple Common Lisp bibtex parser, see [bib](https://github.com/physcrf/bib).

 ### Starts with A